Causes and Diagnoses

 - Esophogram/barium swallow: A special series of X-rays is taken of your esophagus after you drink small amounts of a liquid containing barium, a contrast material that coats your esophagus and shows up well on X-rays.

-- Upper endoscopy: Your physician will lightly sedate you and may numb your throat before sliding an endoscope, a thin, flexible plastic tube with a light and a lens at the end of it) down your throat.
+- Upper endoscopy: Your physician will lightly sedate you and may numb your throat before sliding an endoscope (a thin, flexible plastic tube with a light and a lens at the end of it) down your throat.
 This tiny camera lets the physician see the surface of your esophagus to confirm GERD.
 The physician may, if necessary, perform a biopsy (obtain small tissue samples) by using forceps (tiny tweezers) that are passed through the endoscope.
 A pathologist will examine the sample to determine if the tissues are abnormal.

-- pH monitoring examination: A nasogastric tube is passed through your nose into the lower esophagus for 24 to 48 hours to monitors how and when acid enters the esophagus.
+- pH monitoring examination: A nasogastric tube is passed through your nose into the lower esophagus for 24 to 48 hours to monitor how and when acid enters the esophagus.
 If used in conjunction with a food diary (a log indicating the amounts and types of food eaten at specific times), this allows your physician to find a correlation between symptoms and reflux.
 This test may be used to determine whether respiratory symptoms are caused by reflux.